 Doctors who study sports injuries in young athletes are concerned about our seeming unconcern.

 A study conducted by Safe Kids Worldwide showed that 42 percent of kids said they’d hidden or downplayed an injury so they could keep playing.
 More than half of coaches said they’d felt pressure to send an injured player back to the game.
-Almost one-third of kids said it’s reasonable to play rough, to send a message to the other team.
+Almost one-third of kids said it’s normal to play rough, to send a message to the other team.

 Part of the problem, according to some sports professionals, is that coaches in youth sports tend to be volunteers.
 They don’t understand the dangers of a concussion, say.
 They bow to school and parental pressure to win at any cost.